gianlazz/Lazztech.Cloud/GianDevNotes.md

 ## july, 27, 2018
-Finished getting docker-compose.yml configured to bind mount volumes to services by absolute path.
+- [x] Finished getting docker-compose.yml configured to bind mount volumes to services by absolute path.

 Why doesn't docker-compose up work?
 It always says that it can't find the docker-compose.dcsproj.
 Running the docker-compose.dcsproj from vs4mac doesn't seem to have this issue if I run the command then run it in vs4mac...
 Weird.

 Having issues with the working directory for the Process object running the correct path for the face_recognition arguments.

+Run this line while connected to the vpn to move over all of the images from the rpi to my dev machine:

+`rsync -a --progress --remove-source-files pi@pi1:/var/lib/motion Desktop/face_recognition/`

+Also I may want to make `/var/lib/motion` a bind mount path volume in the container?